yuxing26liu/cse15l-lab-reports/lab-report-1.md

 ```
 *Defination of cat : cat <path1> <path2> ... - “Concatenate” Used to print the contents of one or more files given by the paths*
 Absolute path: /home/user
 When type in cat without argument, the terminal requires you to continue type in something and repeats the random words you type in.
-It will results in an error.
+It doesn't result in an error directly; But it waits for input from the user and echoes it back.
 (From google search) Without argument, the cat command reads from standard input and write to its standard output.